A Place Where I Could Grow

 After finally submitting to God’s long-time call, Allan earned a master’s degree in theology at Austin Graduate School of Theology while serving as the associate minister at the Marble Falls Church of Christ in Marble Falls, Texas.
 By God’s grace and the guidance of the Holy Spirit, Allan began his full-time preaching work at the Legacy Church of Christ in North Richland Hills, Texas, in June 2007.
 He began his work at Central Church of Christ in Amarillo, Texas, in August 2011.

 Allan is a graduate of Dallas Christian High School and Oklahoma Christian University.
 He and his wife of 28 years, Carrie-Anne, have three daughters, Whitney, Valerie, and Carley.
 Allan enjoys reading Dietrich Bonhoeffer and Eugene Peterson.
-He is passionate about Texas history, Dr Pepper, and the Lord’s Supper.
+He is passionate about Texas history, Dr. Pepper, and the Lord’s Supper.
 His preaching emphasizes the grace and mercy of God, the blessing of Christian community, and the sanctification of the saints.
-And he suffers with a complex love/hate relationship with the Dallas Cowboys.
+And he suffers from a complex love/hate relationship with the Dallas Cowboys.